Sophie Rivera: Our America: The Latino Presence in American Art (2013-2014)

 Our America: The Latino Presence in American Art was presented by the Smithsonian American Art Museum and incorporated works from a diverse range of Latino artists.
 The works presented American culture as the holder of a diverse network of Latinos and conveyed the influence Latinos have had on American culture through their art.
 Two of Rivera's Nuyorican portraits was included in this exhibition.
 These portraits demonstrated that Latinos are not bystanders of the American culture and are instead helping build it.
 The Smithsonian American Art Museum now holds two photographs from the Nuyorican Portraits.

 Radical Women: Latin America Art 1960 - 1985 (2017-2018)

 Rivera's work was showcased in the exhibition Radical Women-Latin America Art 1960-1985 which presented the work of Latina artists during the 1960s and 1980s.
 Held at the Hammer Museum in 2017 and subsequently at the Brooklyn Museum of Art in 2018, the California exhibition included Rivera's 1977–1978 series Rouge et Noir, while the Brooklyn exhibition additionally included two portraits from her Nuyorican Portraits series.
 Showcasing racially diverse artists, the exhibition's summary stated, "The artists featured in Radical Women have made extraordinary contributions to the field of contemporary art, but little scholarly attention has been devoted to situating their work within the social, cultural, and political contexts in which it was made".

+The ’70s Lens: Reimagining Documentary Photography (2024-2025)

+The ’70s Lens: Reimagining Documentary Photography was presented by the National Gallery of Art, Washington, D. C. and included photographers whose work changed documentary photography and showed communities in a way that had been done before.
+Rivera was also featured in the Gallery's online feature 12 Documentary Photographers Who Changed the Way We See the World.
+The National Gallery owns several of Rivera's Nuyorican portraits in addition to other of Rivera's works.